nephio-project/porch/docs/content/en/docs/5_architecture_and_components/function-runner/design.md

 ### When to Use Pod Evaluator

 **Deployment characteristics:**
-- Need to support arbitrary function images
+- Need to support arbitrary function images, that is images that may not be known at the build time of Porch
 - Functions require container isolation
 - Security requirements mandate containerization
 - No pre-caching infrastructure available